Hungry Healthy Happy

 Ten balls of cookie dough on a lined baking tray.

-Four: Put them in a pre-heated oven at 200°C/400°/Gas 6 for 12-15 minutes.
+1. Step 4: Put them into the oven for 12-15 minutes.
 Allow to fully cool before eating.

-What are healthy cookies?
+What are Healthy Cookies?

 We all have different definitions of what a cookie is.
 Some love crispy cookies, and others love soft and chewy (which is what these are).
-These banana oat are never going to taste like your favourite sugar packed crispy cookie, but it's a nice lighter alternative for when those cookie cravings hit.
+These banana oat are never going to taste like your favorite sugar packed crispy cookie, but it's a nice lighter alternative for when those cookie cravings hit.

 These "cookies" are so nutritious that you can totally eat them for breakfast.
 Breakfast cookies?
 What's not to love about that!
 It's basically just oats and banana, so it's porridge in cookie form.

-Extra tips
+Extra Tips

 • Allow to cool before eating.